FlightControl-Master/slate/source/includes/Dcs.DCSController.md

 <h4> Parameters </h4>
 * self self
-* [Object](#object-class) target : Target to check
+* [Object](#object-class-) target : Target to check
 * #Controller.Detection detection : Controller.Detection detection1, Controller.Detection detection2, ...
 Controller.Detection detectionN

 <h4> Returns </h4>
-* <u>Boolean</u> detected : True if the target is detected.
+* <u>Boolean</u>  detected True if the target is detected.
-* <u>Boolean</u> visible : Has effect only if detected is true.
+* <u>Boolean</u>  visible Has effect only if detected is true.
 True if the target is visible now.
-* #ModelTime lastTime : Has effect only if visible is false.
+* #ModelTime  lastTime Has effect only if visible is false.
 Last time when target was seen.
-* <u>Boolean</u> type : Has effect only if detected is true.
+* <u>Boolean</u>  type Has effect only if detected is true.
 True if the target type is known.
-* <u>Boolean</u> distance : Has effect only if detected is true.
+* <u>Boolean</u>  distance Has effect only if detected is true.
 True if the distance to the target is known.
-* #Vec3 lastPos : Has effect only if visible is false.
+* #Vec3  lastPos Has effect only if visible is false.
 Last position of the target when it was seen.
-* #Vec3 lastVel : Has effect only if visible is false.
+* #Vec3  lastVel Has effect only if visible is false.
 Last velocity of the target when it was seen.

 ### Controller:getDetectedTargets(detection)